CCSMB/Standards/Standards/CCSMB-11.md

 ## Module

 Compliant software MAY define the `ccsmb_desktop` module, but it MUST contain the `ccsmb_desktop.run` function.
-`ccsmb_desktop.run` function.
 The function MUST open a new window.
 The function MUST accept arguments in the same way that `shell.run` does:
 > All arguments are concatenated together and then parsed as a command line.
 As a result, shell.run("program a b") is the same as shell.run("program", "a", "b").
 > - [CC: Tweaked documentation](https://tweaked.cc/module/shell.html#v:run)